01-Vipinks/Rule-Engine-with-AST/README.md

 ###### Non-Functional Requirements
 1. SECURITY
-    Input Validation: All inputs from users are validated to prevent injection attacks, such as invalid characters or improper data types.
+    -Input Validation: All inputs from users are validated to prevent injection attacks, such as invalid characters or improper data types.
 Validation is enforced in API endpoints to ensure only well-formed rules are processed.
-    MongoDB Security: Ensure MongoDB is secured with authentication if deployed in production.
+    -MongoDB Security: Ensure MongoDB is secured with authentication if deployed in production.
 Using environment variables for sensitive data like the MongoDB URI is encouraged.
-    Error Handling: Implemented detailed error handling to ensure that meaningful messages are returned in case of failure, such as invalid rules or database errors.
+    -Error Handling: Implemented detailed error handling to ensure that meaningful messages are returned in case of failure, such as invalid rules or database errors.

 2. PERFORMANCE
     Optimized Rule Evaluation: AST is stored in a structured format (as dictionaries), minimizing the overhead of re-parsing rules during evaluation.